dottorconti/hido/firmware/QUICK_START.md

 6. All 27 buttons should work simultaneously (NKRO)
 7. LED1 blinks once at startup

-### Mode 2: Dual Joystick
+### Mode 2: Dual Joystick (CURRENT MODE)
-1. Compile with `USE_JOYSTICK_MODE` defined
+1. Compile with `USE_JOYSTICK_MODE` defined (in both files)
 2. Flash firmware
 3. Connect USB to PC
-4. Device appears as 2 separate joysticks
+4. **Device appears as 2 separate joysticks** (TWO Application Collections)
-5. Test in Windows: Settings → Devices → Printers & Scanners → Game Controllers
+5. Test in Windows:
+   - Control Panel → Devices and Printers → Game Controllers (should show 2 devices)
+   - Or press Win+R → `joy.cpl` → Should list 2 controllers
 6. Or use joystick testing tool: https://hardwaretester.com/gamepad
-7. Press buttons to see joystick response
+7. Each joystick has: 2 axes (X, Y) + 14 buttons
+8. MAME/arcade frontends will see Player 1 and Player 2 as separate controllers
-8. LED1 blinks once at startup
+9. LED1 blinks once at startup

 ### Mode 3: JVS Protocol
 1. Compile with `USE_JVS_MODE` defined